gml4tdm/checkpointed/README.md

-# Pypelined - A library for management of nonlinear processing pipelines.
+# Pypelines - A library for management of nonlinear processing pipelines.

 ---